duriantaco/neutrix/docs/tutorials/shopping-cart.md

 })
 ```

 3. For the cart portion, instead of keeping an array of items, we use an object where each key is a product ID and each value is the quantity.
 This makes it super easy to update quantities without having to search through arrays.
-When we want to modify the cart, we use Spyn's `store.get()` to grab the current cart state and `store.set()` to update it.
-Spyn will automatically notify any components using this cart data that they need to update.
+When we want to modify the cart, we use neutrix's `store.get()` to grab the current cart state and `store.set()` to update it. neutrix will automatically notify any components using this cart data that they need to update.

 ```
 export const addToCart = (productId: number) => {